7 Causes of Pride: How to be More Humble!

 #1 Trying to fix everything.

-Trying to fix everything In your own strength is prideful.
-I believed I could fix others.
-I would date men that felt worthless and unloved; I thought I would be the most powerful love they ever had.
-Haha!
-That blew up in my face twice!
-I learned that if a broken man can’t even love himself, my love wasn’t going to magically fix or save him!!
+Trying to fix everything on your own is a manifestation of pride.
+In the past, I believed that I could fix others.
+I dated men who felt worthless and unloved, thinking that my love would be enough to heal them.
+But it didn’t work out, and I learned that if a broken man can’t even love himself, my love couldn’t magically fix or save him.

-That attitude of feeling that I was able to save and fix everything leaked into my work life too.
+This attitude of feeling that I could save and fix everything extended to my work life as well.
 I would stay in jobs and situations where I felt people needed me.
-I thought I was the only one that could save the company or do the job that well.
-I would ignore toxic company culture, bad hiring practices, lack of proper training protocol and other problems.
+I thought I was the only one who could save the company or do the job that well.
+I would ignore toxic company culture, bad hiring practices, lack of proper training protocols, and other problems.
 And if someone pointed out the dysfunction or complained, I would silently look down on them.
-I prided myself on being the perfect employee that didn’t complain and could handle every challenge.
+I prided myself on being the perfect employee who didn’t complain and could handle every challenge.

-You can’t be the ONLY ONE carrying the load.
-Everyone must play their part in GROWTH and HEALING.
+You can’t be the only one carrying the load.
+Everyone must play their part.

-You can’t and shouldn’t try to fix a mess yourself.
+You can’t and shouldn’t try to fix a mess by yourself.
 Get an expert involved in your situation.
-Problems at work? talk to HR about the situation.
-Problem with family, friends, or a relationship? talk to a therapists, mentors, etc. to find inner peace.
-And most importantly, PRAY for God’s power to change the situation and the hearts of all involved!
+Problems at work?
+Talk to HR about the situation.
+Problems with family, friends, or a relationship?
+Talk to therapists, mentors, or other trusted individuals to find inner peace.
+And most importantly, pray for God’s power to change the situation and the hearts of all involved!

 #2 Fear of humility.

-Fear of Humility.
 We need the help and support of others to thrive.
-Pride will stop us from allowing people to help us because we feel we should do it alone.
-Also, we may feel embarrassed to tell someone we need help and too prideful to take the help.
+Pride can prevent us from allowing others to help because we feel we should do it alone.
+We may also feel embarrassed to ask for help and too proud to accept it.

-Allow yourself to be weak and accept the help.
-Trust that your support system wants to be there for you according to their ability.
-If you lack a support system, there are licensed experts such as accountants, therapists, mentors, pastors, and others that can assist you with finances, emotions, relationships, spirituality, and/or your career.
-And don’t worry, you will eventually be in a place where you can help others overcome the same issues you’re struggling with now.
+Allow yourself to be vulnerable and accept help.
+Trust that your support system wants to be there for you to the best of their ability.
+If you lack a support system, licensed experts such as accountants, therapists, mentors, pastors, and others can assist you with finances, emotions, relationships, spirituality, and/or your career.
+And rest assured, you will eventually be in a position to help others overcome the same issues you are struggling with now.

-These are internal signs that indicate you are operating in false humility: purposely trying to convince people you’re humble, a need to hold power/control, telling people how humble you are, comparing your level of humility to others, criticizing others that are confident, harboring jealousy, judging others, and having traces of self-hate.
+If you struggle with pride, you may struggle with false humility.
+These are internal signs that indicate you are operating in false humility: intentionally trying to convince others of your humility, a need to hold power or control, boasting about your humility, comparing your level of humility to others, criticizing confident individuals, harboring jealousy, judging others, and having traces of self-hate.

 Related Article: In Love With A Prideful Man?
 6 Helpful Tips